 - Once private property has been appropriated, a free market in capital and labor is morally required (Kymlicka 1990, p.
 112).

-Of course, many existing holdings are the result of acquisitions or transfers which at some point did not satisfy the principles of justice for acquisitions or transfers.
-Hence, Nozick must supplement those principles with a principle of rectification for past injustice.
-Although he does not specify this principle he does describe its purpose:
+Of course, many existing holdings are the result of acquisitions or transfers which at some point did not satisfy the principles of justice for acquisitions or transfers, however these are understood.
+Hence, libertarians who rely on historical principles to underpin property rights must supplement these with a principle of rectification for past injustice, or at least some strategy for dealing with unjust holdings.
+Although Nozick does not specify this principle he does describe its purpose:

 This principle uses historical information about previous situations and injustices done in them... and information about the actual course of events that flowed from these injustices, until the present, and it yields a description (or descriptions) of holdings in the society.
 The principle of rectification presumably will make use of its best estimate of subjunctive information about what would have occurred... if the injustice had not taken place.
 If the actual description of holdings turns out not to be one of the descriptions yielded by the principle, then one of the descriptions yielded must be realized.
 (Nozick 1974, pp. 152–153)